helenjiang21/Suicides-rate-overview/README.md

 # Suicides Rates Overview
-This is a class project for PRISMS Data Science class, 2019-2020.
+This is a class project made by Helen Jiang for PRISMS Data Science class, 2019-2020.
 This project reviewed the global suicides rate from 1985 to 2016.

 Specifically, I studied the global change of suicides rates, compared the rates between different countries, genders, age groups, and generation.
 I also looked into the connection between suicides rates and economic or social indices.